1000 GIS Applications & Uses

 446. Ordered Weighted Average (OWA) – Calculating the weighted average of a group of layers based on the order of values.
 (OWA – gvSIG)

-447. Fishnet – Creating a fishnet to correlate coefficient between boating accidents and dams using a fishnet.
+447. Fishnet – Creating a fishnet to correlate the coefficient between boating accidents and dams using a fishnet.